 2005: Vietnam Veterans of San Diego changed its name to Veterans Village of San Diego.

-2006: Phase One expansion of the Treatment Center was completed.
+2006: Phase One expansion of the rehabilitation center was completed.
 More rooms were added, along with a counseling center, kitchen and dining hall.

-2008: VVSD dedicated the Veterans Treatment Center courtyard in honor of Paul E. Nenner, a retired Air Force Officer.
+2008: VVSD dedicated the Veterans rehabilitation Center courtyard in honor of Paul E. Nenner, a retired Air Force Officer.

-2009: Phase Two expansion of the Veterans Treatment Center -a new intake center, an employment and training department, medical offices and administrative offices - opened.
+2009: Phase Two expansion of the Veterans rehabilitation center -a new intake center, an employment and training department, medical offices and administrative offices - opened.

 2010: Phase Three expansion, construction of Veterans On Point Apartments , was completed.
 It's comprised of 16 three-bedroom, three-bath units.